 Anti-Money Laundering Transaction Monitoring software also has an important place for the Suspicious Activity Report (SAR).
 The transaction Monitoring unit is automatically intervened when creating an alarm for suspicious situations, and the transaction is examined in detail by the Firm's Compliance or Risk Department.
 At this point, if SAR comes into play and detects crime in the customer transaction, suspicious transactions are reported to the AML, CFT, and KYC regulators.

-AML regulators aim to prevent financial crimes.
-That's why they issue regulations for the financial industry.
 There are many local and global Anti-Money Laundering regulations that companies must comply with.
 Compliance programs provide the regulatory requirements for companies.
 AML compliance programs help companies fight financial crimes.
 With AML Transaction Monitoring tools, you can detect money laundering activities that will occur in financial transactions.

-Suspicious Activity Reports (SAR) are part of anti-money laundering laws and money laundering regulations that are becoming increasingly stringent.
+Suspicious Activity Reports (SAR) are part of anti-money laundering laws and money laundering regulations becoming increasingly stringent.
 The U.S. Patriot Act has increased SAR requirements to combat global and local terrorism.
 A Suspicious Activity Report (SAR) is made by the financial institution when suspicious activities occur in an account.
 The prepared report is sent to the Financial Crimes Enforcement Network (FinCEN), a part of the U.S. Treasury.
-The global financial institution Financial Action Task Force (FATF), which is related to AML / CFT procedures, like other regulators, emphasized that financial transactions made in its recommendations should be screened.
+The global financial institution Financial Action Task Force (FATF), related to AML / CFT procedures, like other regulators, emphasized that financial transactions made in its recommendations should be screened.